-The association participates in the Northamptonshire County Council Pension Fund, a defined benefit pension scheme administered in partnership by West Northamptonshire County Council and Cambridgeshire County Council.
+The Association participates in the Derbyshire County Council Pension Fund, a defined benefit pension scheme managed by Derbyshire County Council and a defined contribution scheme provided by Scottish Widows.

 In relation to the defined benefit scheme, the current service costs and costs from settlements and curtailments are charged against operating surplus.
 Past service costs are spread over the period until the benefit increases vest.
-Interest on the scheme liabilities and the expected return on scheme assets are included net in other finance costs and income.
-Actuarial gains and losses are reported in the statement of comprehensive income.
+Interest on the scheme liabilities and the expected return on scheme assets are included net in other finance costs/income.
+Actuarial gains and losses are reported in the Statement of Comprehensive Income.